Jo-cloud85/forkify-jo-cloud85/README.md

 - Implementation of MVC architecture in organization code This is something really important that I have learnt from this project.
 It taught me how to write maintainable, modular code with even just using Javascript.
-This allows ease of debugging, maintainbility and ease of adding new features in the future.
+This allows ease of debugging, maintainability, and ease of adding new features in the future.

 - Async/Await/Promises